 That Clauses after Verbs

-Point 1: There are many verbs in English that often have a noun clause as the object.
+Point 1: Many verbs in English often take a noun clause as the object.

 1. I believe what you are saying.